U.S. orders ship FREE!

 by Shannon Klingman, M.D.

-Feminine hygiene has a dark story to tell that began in the late 1800's when Lysol began promoting itself as a douching agent (Yes, I am serious).
+Feminine hygiene has a dark story to tell that began in the late 1800s when Lysol began promoting itself as a douching agent.
+Yes, you read that right—Lysol, the household cleaner.

 Historically, women have tortured themselves with all kinds of vaginal cleansing methods from steaming and toweling to actually placing herbs internally.

-Lysol was the first company to market themselves commercially as a douching agent.
-The companies that followed– like Summer’s Eve and Massengil, for instance– made them portable.
-“Drive-through douching” on the go, so to speak.
+Lysol was the first company to market itself commercially as a douching agent.
+The companies that followed—like Summer’s Eve and Massengill, for instance—made them portable.
+“Drive through douching” on the go, so to speak.

 This is all garbage.
 The vagina is not to blame.

-The odors women notice are external the vast majority of the time, and these are the same odors that men experience, too.
-It’s all how bacteria digest sweat and other funky junk on our skin.
-All humans have odor.
-Lume is an equal opportunity odor controller.
+The odors women notice are external the vast majority of the time, and these are the same odor reactions that men experience, too.
+It’s all about how bacteria digest sweat and other funky junk on our skin.
+All humans have body odor, there is no such thing as “feminine” odor.
+It’s just odor.

-The marketing message voiced concerns over a woman neglecting her feminine hygiene and causing marital discord.
+The Lysol marketing message voiced concerns over a woman neglecting her feminine hygiene and causing marital discord.

 During the 1970’s, a lot happened.

-Massengill came out with a disposable douche.
-That was really saying something, considering women had some kind of hose system that looked like a torture device prior to that.
-It was premixed for any time of the month.
+Massengill came out with a disposable douche that was premixed for any time of the month.
+This was a significant advancement, considering women had to use some kind of hose system that looked like a torture device prior to that.

 Vaginal douches are like cigarettes.
 Even though doctors say don’t do it, people do it anyway.

-Vaginal deodorant pellets that literally smell like room deodorizer and then deodorant tampons hit the market.
-The vaginal pellets are called Noroforms.
-They are a glycerin solid at room temp and, when these little “Glade” pellets are placed into the vagina, they melt.
+Vaginal deodorant pellets called Norforms that literally smell like room deodorizers hit the market next.
+They are a glycerin solid at room temperature, and when these little “Glade” pellets are placed into the vagina, they melt.
 It’s like a Tic Tac for your hoo-hoo.

 Deodorant tampons are the same thing.
-It is just fragrance that is added to the tampons themselves, and they smell a bit like carpet cleaner or Glade once again.
+A fragrance is added to the tampons themselves, and they smell a bit like carpet cleaner or air freshener.
 Gynecologists do not recommend these, but they are not necessarily harmful.

 It’s a numbing cream.
 It was a step in the right direction.
-The focus was not external, but it’s called Vagisil.
-It should be called "Vulvasil" since the vagina is not to blame.
+The focus was not internal, but it’s called Vagisil.
+It should be called "Vulvasil" since it is meant for external use.

-Also in the 70’s, the inventor of Lume Deodorant was born (That’s me!).
+Also in the ’70s, the inventor of Lume Deodorant was born

-As a gynecologist, seeing patients in the office who voiced concerns about odor is common, and I wasn’t satisfied with the options we have as women:
+As a gynecologist, seeing patients in the office who voiced concerns about odor was common, and Dr. Klingman wasn’t satisfied with the options for women:

-1) We can attempt to cover up odor at home with products that are ineffective at best and can often make the problem worse.
+1) Women can attempt to cover up odor at home with products that are ineffective at best and can often make the problem worse.
 (See all the examples above.)

 You do not need suppositories inserted into the vagina to control odor.
-(If you have vaginal odor, you need to see your doctor.)
+If you have internal vaginal odor, you need to see your doctor.

-By taking the science in a whole new innovative direction, I solved ALL body odor.
+By taking the science in a whole new innovative direction, Lume solved ALL body odor.

-For added deodorizing convenience, check out Lume Deodorant Wipes, they are clinically proven to control odor for 24 hours.
-They're great to keep in your car, handbag, or pocket for those times when you're caught in the middle of something and need a quick refresher.
+Lume Acidified Deodorant Wipes are also clinically proven to control odor for 24 hours.
+They're great to keep in your car, handbag, or pocket for those times when you're caught in the middle of something and need a quick refresher between showers.

 Odor: We all have it.
 With Lume, it's optional.